spacetelescope/drizzlepac/doc/source/mast_data_products/svm_processing.rst

 package.
 A call to simplify-polyline.simplify looks at each set of three consecutive vertices and determines if the errors in the line changes significantly when the middle pixel is removed.
 If it is below an set error (min_dist), the code removes the pixel.
+This algorithm is repeated until no more pixels are found to remove.
-It should be noted that these three pixels can be far apart.
+It should be noted that in later iterations, these three pixels can be far apart.
 The result is that unnecessary pixels are removed and more complicated edge shapes are simplified.